Skip to main content

 Performance at Scale

-Obsidian at scale.
-Vaults of 100,000+ notes open without issue on modern hardware because each note is a flat Markdown file loaded only when opened.
-The graph view becomes unreadable past 5,000 nodes.
-Heavy plugin loads add startup time.
+Obsidian vaults of 100,000+ notes open without issue on modern hardware because each note is a flat Markdown file loaded only when opened.
+The graph view becomes unreadable past 5,000 nodes, and heavy plugin loads add startup time.
 Mobile Obsidian on a phone with 10,000+ notes takes 8-15 seconds to open the vault if iCloud sync is the storage backend.

-Roam at scale.
 Roam handles graphs of 100,000+ blocks because its in-memory model is built for graph traversal.
 The bottleneck is the indexing layer on initial load: a 50,000-block graph takes 5-15 seconds to open.
 The graph view becomes unreadable past 5,000 nodes regardless of tool.
-Per discussions in the Roam forum, the largest documented Roam graphs (500,000+ blocks) still load within 30 seconds on a modern laptop.
+Per discussions in the Roam forum, the largest documented Roam graphs with 500,000+ blocks still load within 30 seconds on a modern laptop.

 Long-Term Vendor Risk